 A dog with this disease might reverse his sleeping pattern.
 He will sleep more during the day yet remain wide awake and often confused during the night.
 Similarly, he may sleep for longer periods of time.

-CDS or cognitive dysfunction syndrome is rather difficult to diagnose in dogs.
-The symptoms of dementia in dogs display with symptoms that could also relate to another illness.
-Hearing loss, vision problems, kidney disease, incontinence, diabetes, cancer and arthritis can also be signs that your dog has dementia.
-Keep a diary of any strange behaviours you notice, noting any repetitions and the time-frames.
+Keep a diary of any strange behaviours you notice, noting any repetitions and the timeframes.
 If you suspect any signs of dog dementia symptoms, it’s important to take your pet for a full medical assessment, to rule out any other problems.